-- Your child's eligibility ends on the date your child no longer satisfies the requirements for a dependent child as described on page 23, 30 days after the child's 26th birthday, or the end of the calendar year in which the child turns 26, whichever is earlier. - Eligibility of a spouse, a domestic partner, and dependent children ends 30 days after your death.
+- Your spouse's eligibility ends 30 days after legal separation or divorce. - Your child's eligibility ends on the date your child no longer satisfies the requirements for a dependent child as described on page 22, 30 days after the child's 26th birthday, or the end of the calendar year in which the child turns 26, whichever is earlier. - Eligibility of a spouse and children (including dependent children) ends 30 days after your death.